Muscle–eye–brain disease: Management

 There is no current curative treatment for any form of muscle dystrophies and only symptomatic care is available for the patients.

 The corresponding supportive care to symptoms is:

 Prognosis

-MEB is a milder type of congenital muscle dystrophies, with a survival up to more than 70 years being possible.
+MEB has a wide range in severity.
+Most children with MEB has a life expectancy of 10-30 years.
+But in some patients with milder type of congenital muscle dystrophies, might have a survival up to more than 70 years being possible.
 The severity of MEB determines its prognosis.
 Though the prognosis is associated with the progression of symptoms, supportive care enhances the quality of life and also the life expectancy.